How Long to Cook Brats on a Gas Grill: Perfect Juicy Results

 Using A Meat Thermometer

-A meat thermometer is your best tool for perfect brats.
+A reliable meat thermometer is your best tool for perfect brats.
 Insert it into the center of the sausage to check the internal temperature.
 Aim for 160°F (71°C) to ensure safety without losing juiciness.

 Relying on time alone can be misleading since grill temperatures vary.
 Using a thermometer gives you confidence and consistency.
 Do you trust the feel of your brats, or do you want a foolproof way to know they’re done?